Connector status. 80 connector types are registered, but only

 Run History

-Each pipeline tracks its execution history with status (success, failed, partial, running), timestamps, and error details.
+Each pipeline tracks its execution history.
+A run’sstatus moves through pending → running and settles on completed, completed_with_errors, or failed, alongside timestamps and error details.
 The pipeline list view shows the last run status and timing at a glance.

 Supported File Formats